 Less than a quarter of Milwaukie residents (21%) had a commute Exhibit 49.
-Commute Time by Place of Residence, Milwaukie, the Portland region, Oregon, 2015-2019 time that took less than 15 minutes.
+Commute Time by Place of Residence, Milwaukie, the Portland region, Oregon, 2015-2019

 Source: US Census Bureau, 2015-2019 ACS 5-Year Estimate, Table B08303.

 Workers commuting into Milwaukie tended to have higher wages on average than those who lived and worked in Milwaukie or those who lived in Milwaukie but commuted out to work.